 For many youngsters obtaining the driving licence is the first step to freedom into adulthood, and cheating demeans the great effort of those who work hard to obtain it.
-Cheating and fraud also undermine the integrity of the testing process, as the pervasive existence of such phenomena devalues the theory, test.
-During the control of the co theory test.
+Cheating and fraud also undermine the integrity of the testing process, as the pervasive existence of such phenomena devalues the theory test.
 Putting a stop to fraudulent practices may contribute to increase the reliability of the test.